LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Enhancing LLMs' Reliability (RQ2)

 Intuitively, the structured representations in ENAF resemble a star graph structure \cite{stargraph}, where different aliases of a subject are conceptually connected to a root node representing the unique identifier (e.g., \texttt{<CristianoRonaldo>}), or entities within a NE category are linked to a single node representing the category itself (e.g., \texttt{<PERS>}).
 In this setup, each alias or entity represents a leaf node, while the root node serves as the central hub.
 ENAF investigates whether symbolic and structured information can enhance model performance without requiring changes to the underlying architecture or training process of the models.
 While this work focuses on neurosymbolic tagging as a lightweight and efficient approach, future research may explore more advanced methods, such as explicit graph-based representations or deep symbolic learning, to capture richer relationships among entities and aliases.

-To evaluate ENAF's effectiveness, we experiment with GPT-2 XL and OLMo 1B over two epochs for each of the five scenarios.
+To evaluate ENAF's effectiveness, we experiment with GPT-2 XL and OLMo 1B for each of the five scenarios.
 Experimenting with OLMo is motivated by the possibility of assessing the impact of fine-tuning with the structured version of the pre-training data instead of common unstructured text.
 Meanwhile, GPT-2 serves as a valuable baseline, as it has been used in evaluations of knowledge editing techniques, providing a reliable benchmark for assessing ENAF's impact in comparison to state-of-the-art methods.
 We further compare the observed results with standard vanilla fine-tuning with the unstructured version of the data used for ENAF.
 This comparison ensures that any observed changes in performance or behavior are due to the augmentations by ENAF rather than the models’ re-exposure to pre-training data.
+In all experiments, we apply the same fine-tuning setup for two epochs with LoRA using the AdamW optimizer (learning rate = 1e-4).
+No special modifications (e.g., layer freezing or custom losses) are introduced.
+The only difference across scenarios lies in the input formatting, where ENAF replaces plain text with structured entity representations.
+Appendix Table~\ref{table:enaf_examples} provides an example illustrating how the same factual statement is expressed under vanilla fine-tuning and ENAF configurations.